swt30/thesis/chapters/03-models/03-models.md

 When calculating the adiabatic temperature profile, I enforced temperature and pressure continuity at these phase boundaries.
 In practice, I did this by ensuring that the equation for the adiabatic temperature gradient, @eq:adiabatic-temperature-gradient, was finite and continuous.
 This effectively split the adiabatic temperature profile into several different sections, consisting of one separate adiabat for each phase and meeting at the phase boundaries of water.
-By handling each phase separately, I avoided the numerical difficulty of taking a derivative (equation @eq:thermal-expansion) across a density discontinuity.
+By handling each phase separately, I avoided the numerical difficulty of taking a derivative (@eq:thermal-expansion) across a density discontinuity.
 I explain this procedure more in @sec:phase-structure-and-migration where I consider the phase structure of the final models.

 ### Effect of the mass grid size